Techtonica/curriculum/javascript/first-js-oop-project.md

 description: "One day session on JavaSript"},
 ]
 ```
-- After that you have created the array now we need to write the jquery code to iterate through it in the same js file indesx.js .
+- After that you have created the array now we need to write the jQuery code to iterate through it in the same js file index.js .
 - The jQuery library is a single JavaScript file, and you reference it with the HTML.
 ```html
 <head>